Our Services

 Helpful Resources

-Body dysmorphic disorder (BDD) is a mental health condition marked by persistent, intrusive worries about a minor or imagined physical flaw that consume at least one hour per day, trigger repetitive behaviors (mirror checking, grooming, reassurance seeking), and cause significant distress or impairment.
-In contrast, normal insecurities are brief, situational, and ease with distraction or social support.
+Body dysmorphic disorder (BDD) is a mental health condition defined by persistent, intrusive worries about a minor or imagined physical flaw.
+These concerns consume at least one hour per day, trigger repetitive behaviors like mirror checking, grooming, or reassurance seeking, and cause significant distress or impairment in daily life.
+Normal insecurities, by contrast, are brief, situational, and typically ease with distraction or social support.

-Key factors that distinguish BDD from everyday self-consciousness include specific diagnostic criteria, known risk factors, early warning signs, and evidence-based treatments such as cognitive behavioral therapy and SSRIs.
-Recognizing these differences early can shape your next steps in care.
+Several factors distinguish BDD from everyday self-consciousness: specific DSM-5 diagnostic criteria, known risk factors (genetics, trauma, perfectionism), early warning signs, and evidence-based treatments such as cognitive behavioral therapy (CBT) and SSRIs.
+Recognizing these differences early can meaningfully shape your next steps in care and improve outcomes.

-If you're unsure whether what you're experiencing is BDD or a passing insecurity, taking a free, instant, online symptom check is a smart first move.
-It only takes a few minutes, requires no signup, and gives you a clearer picture of your symptoms so you can decide—confidently and privately—whether to seek professional support.
+If you're unsure whether you're experiencing BDD or a passing insecurity, a free, instant, online symptom check is a smart first move.
+It takes just a few minutes, requires no signup, and is built on peer-reviewed medical data—giving you a clearer, private picture of your symptoms so you can decide confidently whether to seek professional support.

 Body dysmorphic disorder (BDD) affects about 1–2% of the population.
 While almost everyone experiences some insecurity about their appearance, BDD is more than occasional self-doubt.
 Understanding the difference between normal body image concerns and a mental health condition can help you or someone you care about get the right support.